Through our missions and ministries at Divine Street, we have many opportunities to serve and make a difference in other people's lives.

 Other opportunities to serve

-• Johnson Better Care Facility is an assisted living facility here in Dunn which offers independent and daily support services.
-This year at Easter, we will provide gift bags with personal care items and socks.
+Johnson Better Care Facility is an assisted living facility here in Dunn which offers independent and daily support services.
+This year at Easter, we provided gift bags with personal care items and socks.
 Each year in December, we provide gift bags and Christmas stockings for the residents.
+We have made tie dyed shirts and special snack bags to share as well.
 Many of our friends here may have limited resources or visitors and we love sharing and visiting!

-• Prior to the beginning of the new school year, church members donate school supplies for the children at Dunn Elementary School and Erwin Elementary School.
-A list of needs is provided by the teachers and counselors at the school.
+Prior to the beginning of the new school year, church members donate school supplies for the children at Dunn Elementary School, Erwin Elementary School, and Harnett County foster children.